 In prime focus astrophotography where the camera body becomes the eyepiece, the telescope itself becomes the focal lens depending on the focal length involved – thus a 1000 mm focal length telescope becomes the equivalent of a 1000 mm focal lens!
 Oh, and let’s not forget about Barlow Lenses, which multiply the focal length depending on the specific lens.
 Hence, a 1000 mm scope using a 2x Barlow is now virtually 2000 mm.

 To achieve 300x magnification in the telephoto lens sense, that means the focal length has to go all the way to 7200 mm!
-Try looking for DSLR telephoto lenses that exceed above 500 mm… they’re not that widely available, and if they are, they’re not cheap!
-Depending on the quality of the lens itself and the focal lengths involved, they range from three figures into the five figure price tags!
+Try looking for DSLR telephoto lenses that exceed above 500 mm… they’re not that widely available, and IF they are, they’re NOT cheap!
+The price tags on these lenses can often cost more than the camera body itself!

 If telescopes need to be as wide as 150 mm in diameter to even think about resolving at 300x , then how can something 35-40 mm in diameter resolve anything at that amount of zoom?!

-So you’re telling me these “super nanotechnology zoom monocular telescopes” that sell for $30-40 are going to perform like the examples mentioned prior?!
+So you’re telling me these “super nanotechnology zoom monocular telescopes” that fit in the palm of your hand and sell for cheap are going to perform like the examples mentioned prior?!

 will have the same optical quality and zoom capabilities as THIS?!